flexaihq/experiments/experiments/flash-attention-ft-on-a-language-model/README.md

 The first line defines the 3 main components required to run a Training Job in FCS:

 1. The Training Job's name (`fcs-experiments-flash-attention`).
-1. The name of the Source that contains the training script (`fcs-experiments`).
+1. The URL of the repository containing the training script (`https://github.com/flexaihq/experiments`).
 1. The name of the dataset to be used (`gpt2-tokenized-wikitext`).

 The second line defines the script that will be executed when the Training Job is started (`code/causal-language-modeling/train.py`).